 Google Ads begins with a goal and a campaign.
 You must choose a campaign type based on your marketing goals, brand strategy, and how much time & money you’re able to invest.
-No two campaigns are exactly alike, though; in fact, there are five distinct types of Google Ads:
+No two campaigns are exactly alike, though; in fact, there are seven distinct types of Google Ads:

 1. Search Network Campaign

 Text ads on search results

 Through a Search Network campaign, your ad will appear on not just Google Search and Maps but also hundreds of other Google search partners, including YouTube and Google Shopping.
 On any of these sites, when users search terms related to a keyword for your campaign, they’ll see your ad.

 2. Display Campaign